Dans7an/alphaomegaLLC/README.md

 ![gif](demo.gif)

 <h3>How It's Made:</h3>
+## Tech used:
-Tech used: HTML, CSS and JavaScript
+HTML, CSS and JavaScript

-I used Paint.Net to sketch both the header and footer images
+I used Paint.Net to sketch both the header and footer images which is the company logo

 <h3>Optimizations</h3>
 I initially had issues with configuring the footer image and text on safari so I had to twick with a few CSS property inorder to maintain a similar look across different devices